kevin-wong/mac-settings/README.md

 ##### less
 Use key bindings so navigation is consistent with the vim's below.

-Mac comes with `lesskey`, which allows key binding on less, disabled.
+Mac has disabled`lesskey`, which allows key binding on less.
 Use the version that does:

 `brew install homebrew/dupes/less`